wavebeem/wavebeem.com/src/blog/2025/playdate-season-2/index.md

   Review: Playdate Season 2
 description: >-
-  A stationary shmup, an ancient aliens archaeology game, a supremely silly point and click adventure, and a game about become an extraordinarily long dog with extraordinarliy big poops, and more...
+  A stationary shmup, an ancient aliens archaeology game, a supremely silly point and click adventure, and a game about becoming an extraordinarily long dog with extraordinarliy big poops, and more...
 ---

 ## Overview